-This meadow is 2 km long, 1 km wide and has wonderful views of the Bow Valley.
-Helen Creek flows through the centre of the meadow, flowing toward the Valley bottom.
-If you happen to take this journey in late June or July, chances are you will see wildflowers which are blooming everywhere!
+The meadow is 2 km long, 1 km wide and has wonderful views of the Bow Valley.
+Helen Creek flows through the centre of the meadow, flowing toward the valley bottom.
+If you happen to take this journey in late June or July, chances are you will see wildflowers which are blooming everywhere.

-This one is a gem of a hike behind the stunning emerald-coloured Bow Lake, which is seen on the west side of the parkway.
-The lake itself has a beautiful magic to it, but the real beauty can be seen behind the lake.
+This one is a gem of a hike behind the stunning emerald-coloured Bow Lake, which can be seen on the west side of the parkway.
+The lake itself has a beautiful magic to it, but the real beauty is seen behind the lake.

-Since the trail is very close to the edge of the lake, and water from the falls flows all alongside the trail, it is not uncommon for some water to consume the trail at points.
-So be mindful of your shoes when planning this short half-day excursion.
+Since the trail is very close to the edge of the lake, and water from the falls flows all alongside the trail, it's not uncommon for some water to consume the trail at points.
+Be mindful of your shoes when planning this short half-day excursion.

-This hike is located at Bow Lake, which is found around 37 km on the parkway from Lake Louise.
+This hike is located at Bow Lake, which is found around the 37 km mark on the parkway from Lake Louise.
 The trailhead is behind Num-Ti-Lodge.

-A more mighty of a mission, this 22 km roundtrip hike gains more than 800 meters of elevation, but also showcases some brilliant views.
+A mightier mission, this 22 km roundtrip hike gains more than 800 meters of elevation, but also showcases some brilliant views.